uber/prototool/README.md

 ##### `prototool generate`

-Compile your Protobuf files and generate stubs according to the rules in your `prototool.yaml` file.
+Compile your Protobuf files and generate stubs according to the rules in your `prototool.yaml` or `prototool.json` file.
 See [example/idl/uber/prototool.yaml](example/idl/uber/prototool.yaml) for an example.

 ##### `prototool lint`

 Lint your Protobuf files.
 The default rule set follows the Style Guide at [etc/style/uber/uber.proto](etc/style/uber/uber.proto).
-You can add or exclude lint rules in your `prototool.yaml` file.
+You can add or exclude lint rules in your `prototool.yaml` or `prototool.json` file.
 The default rule set is "strict", and we are working on having two main sets of rules.

 ##### `prototool format`